Scholarships and Grants

-Nicolet College Foundation Scholarships Available each February
+Nicolet College Foundation Scholarships

-Verol Ritchie Tyler Scholarship
+Verol Mae Ritchie Endowed Scholarship

 Verol Mae Ritchie grew up in Forest County on the Potawatomi Reservation in a house that her father, Val Ritchie, and grandfather, Henry Ritchie, built near Sugar Bush Hill.
 Her mother, Marie Ritchie, read to her children by kerosene lamp light.
 From those early days of her mother's reading, Verol and her siblings (Ruth, Henry, Wallace and Clarice) grew to adulthood with an anticipation of reading and education.
 Verol developed a knowledge of the world around her and her relationship to her tribe, her community and her family.
 She passed that knowledge along to her children.